prawnzyy/tp/docs/DeveloperGuide.md

    Use case ends.

 #### Extensions
-- 2a.
+- 1a.
 User does not specify the quantity of that ingredient
   - [Ba]king [Br]ead shows an error message
-- 2b.
-The name of the ingredient is not recognised
+- 1b.
+User inputs an invalid quantity (less than or equals to 0 or non-numerical)
-  - [Ba]king [Br]ead shows an error message
+  - - [Ba]king [Br]ead shows an error message
-- 2c.
+- 1c.
 The specified unit is not recognised
   - [Ba]king [Br]ead shows an error message
+- 2a.
+The ingredient is not in the stock
+  - [Ba]king [Br]ead will add the ingredient along with its quantity to the stock
+- 2b.
+The ingredient is already in the stock
+  - [Ba]king [Br]ead will add the quantity specified to the specified ingredient already in the stock

 #### Use case: Reduce items' quantities in the stock
 #### MSS